Digital Piano Expert

 Image via Pexels

 The best way to learn how to read sheet music is just to dive in.
 The basics are easy enough that we can present them here.
-Learn these concepts, and you already have the foundation for sheet music fluency.

 Sheet Music Is Incredibly Orderly

 Of all instruments, the piano may be the most orderly.
 All of the notes that the human ear can hear are lined up in a row of 88 keys.
 Notes represent pitches.
 Each note has its own key.
-For simplicity’s sake, let us consider only the 52 white keys on the keyboard.
-Ignore the 36 black keys for now.
-Best to keep things super-simple while you learn how to read sheet music.

 Sheet music is organized the same way as the piano.
 This is a theme we will return to.